-I recommend spending two days here because the place is massive and there are so much to see in Petra.
+I recommend spending two days here because the place is massive and there is so much to see in Petra.

 Petra is only open from 6 am and closes at 6 pm.
 However, you can come back and visit Petra by Night for a view of the treasury, lit by candlelight.
 Petra by Night is held every Monday, Wednesday, and Thursday from 8:30 to 10:30 PM.
 The ticket costs 17 JOD.

 Petra is located near a town called Wadi Musa, and that is where all the accommodations and restaurants are located.
 Staying overnight inside the Petra area itself is illegal, so please do not attempt that.
 It would be a very stupid way to get yourself into trouble.

 Mövenpick Resort Petra was where I stayed and it really doesn’t get any better than this hotel in terms of location.
 It is literally right across the entrance of Petra, which makes it very convenient if you plan to come back and see Petra at night.

 Wadi Rum is a desert filled with sandstones that are taller than some of the skyscrapers in Singapore.
 Due to the extreme terrain that makes it look extraterrestrial, it was chosen to be the set for movies like The Martian and Lawrence of Arabia.

 In Wadi Rum, you can take a desert tour which takes you on a 4WD around the desert.
 I highly recommend this, since it’s not really possible to see the desert otherwise – you definitely cannot walk or take a regular vehicle.